OpaCodes/World-A/Journal.md

 ___

+Below are some streams of consciousness from myself.

+The ordered numbers between brackets start from the bottom and go up.

+They're mainly divisions of the different thoughts that come to my mind as I develop.

 April 23

+(2)

+The first update of several to come will be a quick fix so that chapters aren't shown all at once by default.

+(1)

 I built the world again but it seems the game has published it officially.

 It's a work in progress - I'm currently working on it as I write this so there's going to be some updates in a bit.

 April 22

-Below are some streams of consciousness from myself.

-The ordered numbers between brackets start from the bottom and go up.

-They're mainly divisions of the different thoughts that come to my mind as I develop.

 (5)